 Iced Lattes.
 They’re pretty magical right?!
 Something about cold foam just makes me so happy… but the price tag at most coffee shops do not.
 Because coffee drinks (even a plain cold brew iced coffee!) are so pricey and the cups/covers/straws are so wasteful, I figured there must be a way to make and enjoy a latte at home.
-Luckily, a friend of mine gave us a milk frother for our engagement earlier this year and it has completely eliminated the need for me to swing by a local coffee shop.
-Except on those desperate days… or when you need one of those new pumpkin cream cold brew concoctions 😉 I am still human!
+Plus with everything going on with the coronavirus right now, I have very little interest in going out to a coffee shop when I can get my caffeine fix at home.
+Luckily, a friend of mine gave us a milk frother for our engagement last year and it has completely eliminated the need for me to swing by a local coffee shop.

 Now technically iced lattes are made with espresso, but don’t worry if you don’t have an espresso machine!
 I don’t either!
 Instead I just use a strong iced coffee.
 You can usually find cold brew concentrate at grocery stores, of you can just brew up some strong coffee and pop it in the fridge overnight to chill.
 Either one works!